Poisoning in Children and older people

 They may not tell you what they have taken if they are scared, stressed or feel uncomfortable.

 - Phone 111 or the poisons unit and get advice from them

-If they are showing any adverse symptoms, call an ambulance as it would be dangerous to transport themselves.
+If they are showing any adverse symptoms, call an ambulance.
+It would be dangerous to use your own transport.